 Warhol’s larger portfolio entitled “Details in Renaissance Paintings” include several paintings in which Warhol transforms with his own signature style.
-One of them being Paolo Uccello’s St. George and the Dragon.
+One of them being Paolo Uccello, St. George and the Dragon 324.
 Warhol recreated this painting into a screenprint of four, using different color combinations to add individuality to each print.
-Paolo Uccello St. George and the Dragon 324 showcases bold colors with a red-tone film that covers the whole print.
-This gives it a more Pop art and unique feel to the print.
+Paolo Uccello, St. George and the Dragon 324 showcases bold colors with a red-tone film that covers the whole print.
+This gives it a more Pop and unique feel to the print.
 By focusing on the damsel’s upper body and one of the dragon’s wings, Warhol was able to extract this portion from the larger whole so as to emphasize the detailing in his print.

-Paolo Uccello St. George and the Dragon 324 as Part of Andy Warhol’s Larger Body of Work
+St. George and the Dragon 324 by Andy Warhol as Part of His Larger Body of Work